MinecraftForge/Documentation/docs/blocks/states.md

 );
 ```

-If you wish to change what `BlockState` is used when placing your block, you can overwrite `Block#getStateForPlacement(BlockItemUseContext)`.
+If you wish to change what `BlockState` is used when placing your block, you can overwrite `Block#getStateForPlacement(BlockPlaceContext)`.
 This can be used to, for example, set the direction of your block depending on where the player is standing when they place it.

-Because `BlockState`s are immutable, and all combinations of their properties are generated on startup of the game, calling `BlockState#setValue(Property<T>, T)` will simply go to the `Block`'s `StateContainer` and request the `BlockState` with the set of values you want.
+Because `BlockState`s are immutable, and all combinations of their properties are generated on startup of the game, calling `BlockState#setValue(Property<T>, T)` will simply go to the `Block`'s `StateHolder` and request the `BlockState` with the set of values you want.

 Because all possible `BlockState`s are generated at startup, you are free and encouraged to use the reference equality operator (`==`) to check if two `BlockState`s are equal.